In-between Motion Generation Based Multi-Style Quadruped Robot Locomotion: CONCLUSIONS

 \section{CONCLUSIONS}

-In summary, we propose a in-between motion generation based multi-style quadruped robot locomotion framework consisting of two core component: a motion generator and an imitation learning network.
-The motion generator synthesizes reliable motion data and implements it through imitation learning methodologies.
+In summary, we propose an in-between motion generation based multi-style quadruped robot locomotion framework, which is capable of generating motions at arbitrary velocities using sparse motion capture data, while achieving accurate velocity tracking performance through imitation learning based deployment on real-world robots.
 Experimental results demonstrate that this approach significantly enhances quadrupedal locomotion performance across velocity tracking and dynamic stability metrics, which successfully solves the lack of data problem in imitation learning.